2/21/09

 While Microsoft’s Office applications suite dominates the Windows landscape, it’s expensive and not universally used.
 And if you only need occasional access to Office-format files, you surely don’t want to spend hundreds of dollars to buy software you’ll rarely use, and even then only in limited fashion.

-Fortunately, several free alternatives let you read these files!
+Fortunately, several free alternatives let you

 First, if you only receive occasional Office-format files and just need to read or print them but not to change/update them, ask senders if they can convert the files to PDF (Portable Document Format).
 That’s an industry-standard format, easily created by many free alternatives to Adobe Acrobat, and easily read by Adobe’s free Acrobat Reader.